home-assistant/developers.home-assistant/website/versioned_docs/version-0.72/frontend_add_websocket_api.md

 ### Message Types

-Message types are made up the domain and the message type, seperated by a forward slash.
+Message types are made up the domain and the message type, separated by a forward slash.
 In the below example, we're defining `media_player/thumbnail`.

 ```python
 # The type of the message